master is always a protected branch — no one can commit or push to it. To contribute changes, branch off of master and make a pull request back to it.

 Progress on #y at the beginning of the PR description, one by line, separated by one empty line from the rest of the description.
 GitHub will automagically close the referenced issues when the PR is merged.

-- Make sure the automatic checks are passing (Travis, Netlify, etc).
-Travis CI will run all tests automatically for all submitted pull requests, including linting (npm run lint).
+- Make sure the automatic checks are passing (CircleCI, Netlify, etc).
+Our CI pipeline will run all tests automatically for all submitted pull requests, including linting (npm run lint).
 You can run

 npm run lint:fix for quick, automatic lint fixes.